Axway/streams-open-docs/content/en/docs/publishers/publisher-http-poller.md

 The HTTP Poller Publisher is able to fetch data from an API that is secured with [OAuth2 protocol](https://datatracker.ietf.org/doc/html/rfc6749).
 As the HTTP Poller publisher will authenticate to the authorization server without any end-user interaction, the only OAuth2 authorization grant type supported is [client credentials](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4).
-The HTTP Poller publisher is able to initiate an OAuth2 authorization workflow with the following capabilities:
+The OAuth2 authorization workflow is implemented with the following limitations:

 * The OAuth2 authorization workflow is initiated on the authorization server url on every polling.
 Refresh token mechanism is not implemented.
-* The HTTP Poller publisher is able to manage access token of type [Bearer](https://datatracker.ietf.org/doc/html/rfc6749#section-7.1)
+* Only access token of type [Bearer](https://datatracker.ietf.org/doc/html/rfc6749#section-7.1) is supported
 * The authorization request is made via a `POST` method on the authorization server and the client credentials are sent either via `header` or `body`.

 Here is the OAuth2 authorization configuration :